 A native of Ningbo, China, Ms. Fang is the recipient of Martin E. Segal Award, Hildegard Behrens Foundation Award,The Rose Bampton Award of The Sullivan Foundation, The Opera Index Award of The 2013 Opera Index Vocal Competition and 1st Prize Award of 2013 Gerda Lissner International Vocal Competition.
 She won one of China’s most prestigious awards- The 2009 7th Chinese Golden Bell Award for Music, one of the youngest singers ever accorded this honor, she has been hailed as “the most gifted Chinese soprano of her generation” (NINGBO DAILY)

-Ms. Fang holds a Master’s degree from The Juilliard School and a Bachelor’s degree from The Shanghai Conservatory of Music.
-She is a member of The Metropolitan Opera’s Lindemann Young Artist Development Program.
+Ms. Fang holds a Master’s degree and an Artist Diploma in Opera Study from The Juilliard School and a Bachelor’s degree from The Shanghai Conservatory of Music.
+She is an alumna of The Metropolitan Opera’s Lindemann Young Artist Development Program.